CHESSComputing/ChessAnalysisPipeline/docs/workflows/EDD.md

 The output consists of a single NeXus (`.nxs`) file containing the strain analysis data as well as all metadata pertaining to the analysis.
 Additionally, optional output figures (`.png`) may be saved to an output directory specified in the pipeline file.

-Any of the optional output figures can be viewed directly by any PNG image viewer.
+The optional output figures can be viewed directly by any PNG image viewer.
 The data in the NeXus output file can be viewed in [NeXpy](https://nexpy.github.io/nexpy/), a high-level python interface to HDF5 files, particularly those stored as [NeXus data](http://www.nexusformat.org):

 1. Open the NeXpy GUI by entering in your terminal:
    ```bash